nicholaswmin/automap/README.md

 This package allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...

-It does so by doing a [BFS traversal][bfs] of the passed object-graph then marking the lists which need to be mapped as it exits the currently traversed branch.
+It does so by doing a [bfs traversal][bfs] of the passed object-graph then marking the lists which need to be mapped as it exits the currently traversed branch.

-This allows a decomposition of the innermost lists *first* so a list with 3 levels of nesting will save 4 list hashes, and every list item will be saved *exactly-once*.
+This allows a decomposition of the innermost lists *first* so a list with 3 levels of nesting will save 4 list hashes intead of 1 big parent hash with no decomposed children.

+So nested lists are supported and correctly decomposed.

 But you should note the following...

 ### Time-complexity

-> This section describes the [algorithmic time-complexity][time] of possible
+> This section describes the [time-complexity][time] of possible input
-> input configurations solely in the context of network roundtrips, not
+> configurations solely in the context of network roundtrips, not
 > local computations.
->
-> None of the mentioned complexities are actually true when viewed from any
-> other aspect but that's deemed to be almost irrelevant for the intended use
-> cases of this package.

 #### Flat lists

-Object graphs which don't have lists nested inside other lists, are fetched in a process that exhibits a [constant-time complexity O(1)][const][^3][^4].
+Object graphs which don't have lists nested inside other lists, are fetched in a process that exhibits an almost [constant-time complexity O(1)][const][^3][^4].

 There's no network roundtrip involved for each list; or even separate requests